Download all exemplars

 For Merit, the student needs to compose an effective dance sequence in response to a brief.

-This involves using variations of dance movements and elements, and sequencing developed movements to communicate ideas that respond to the brief.
-Developed dance movement should show evidence of having been purposefully shaped, refined, or extended.
+This involves using variations of dance movements and elements and developing movements to communicate ideas that respond to the brief.
+Developed dance movement should show evidence of having been purposefully shaped, ordered, refined, or extended in ways that respond to and communicate the brief.

-In this evidence, the brief was to use a whakataukī as the stimulus for the composition.
-The specific whakataukī used and the student’s statement of intention for their composition has been provided.
+In this example, the brief was to use a whakataukī as the stimulus for the composition.
+The specific whakataukī used and the student’s statement of intention for their composition are provided.

 Excellence